Fisher-Rosemount RS3 RNI communication protocol

 Supported device types and versions

-The protocol allows reading and writing data into Fisher-Rosemount RS3 system by means of RNI Ethernet network driver (Remote Network Interface) -there is used TCP/IP network communication.
+The protocol implementation supports reading and writing data into the Fisher-Rosemount RS3 system by means of RNI Ethernet network driver (Remote Network Interface) -a TCP/IP network communication is used.

 Communication uses the following methods for data acquisition from RNI:

-- DDS: Dynamic Data Server – acquisition of process tag values when they change.
+- DDS: Dynamic Data Server – acquisition of process tag values on-change.

-- RW Services: Read/Write Services – used for value writing into RS3.
+- RW Services: Read/Write Services – used for writing values into RS3.

 The methods are described in the Fisher-Rosemount Systems RNI Programmer’s Manual documentation, Software Version 2.3, April 1997.

 - For the other parameters - see the D2000 System configuration.